fbpx

 How does Envirocheck, Inc. test for Lead?

 Envirocheck, Inc. tests for lead in various ways depending on the project at hand.
 Envirocheck can test lead based paint by using a portable X-Ray Florescence (XRF) Machine to test paint on-site.
 Paint chips, dust wipe, soil, or water samples can be taken to determine and assess the risk at a property.
 Clearance testing and inspection can be performed after lead is removed to determine habitability.
 These tests are performed in accordance with Chapter 7 of the HUD Guidelines.
-Envirocheck has an in-house NLLAP accredited Lead Lab that uses Atomic Absorption Spectrometry (AAS) to service the lead testing needs.
+Envirocheck has an in-house EPA-Recognized Testing Lab that uses Atomic Absorption Spectrometry (AAS) to service the lead testing needs.

 What should I do if Lead is suspected or detected in my home or work?